 - The maximum financing tenure is 10 years or until retirement, whichever is shorter.

 - Generally unsecured with no guarantor required.

-- The salary deduction allowed for Koperasi Loan cannot exceed 60% of the gross income.
-This means that in the salary slip of civil servants, the percentage of net income should be at least 40%.
+- The salary deduction allowed for koperasi loan cannot exceed 60% of the gross income.
+This means that in the salary slip of the civil servants, the percentage of net income should be at least 40%.

-- Offers a multi-purpose loan which includes debt consolidation and loan restructuring, buying a home or car, starting or expanding a business, education, medical bills, etc.
+- Offers a multi-purpose loan which includes debt consolidation and loan restructuring, buying a home, buying a motorcycle, starting or expanding a business, paying up education, medical bills, etc.

 Difference between Koperasi Loan and Commercial Bank Personal Loan

-Tips from Direct Lending: A legitimate lender will never ask you to pay anything before you receive the loan.
+Some tips from Direct Lending: Spend time to research the details of a financial product by considering the interest rates and loan tenure.
+Take into account your personal financial situation as well.
+Always remember, a legitimate lender will never ask you to pay anything before you receive the loan.
 If there are any fees, insurance, stamp duty required for the loan, these fees will always be deducted from your loan amount before disbursement instead of being paid by you directly.